Bulletin #2517, Maine Maple Tours: Guidance During COVID-19

 Information for COVID-19

-Developed by Jason Lilley, Sustainable Agriculture Professional, University of Maine Cooperative Extension, Leigh Hallett, Maine Department of Agriculture, Conservation, and Forestry, and Leah Cook, Food Inspection Supervisor Federal/State Inspection Service, Maine Department of Agriculture.
+Originally developed by Jason Lilley, Sustainable Agriculture Professional, University of Maine Cooperative Extension, Leigh Hallett, Maine Department of Agriculture, Conservation, and Forestry, and Leah Cook, Food Inspection Supervisor Federal/State Inspection Service, Maine Department of Agriculture.

 New protocols for sanitization, customer flow, and payment methods must be planned.
 Ultimately, the goal is to: